My Blog.

 • Each table has its own .ibd file

-• Temporary Tablespace
+• Temporary Tablespaces

 • Undo Tablespaces